Assistant Producer, Morning Edition

 Full Time Job

-• Initiates, plans and edits program material for that day’s show/podcast and for future shows/podcasts, under producer supervision.
+• Initiates, plans and produces program material for that day’s show/podcast and for future shows/podcasts, under supervision.

 • Consistently generates timely and well thought-out story/interview ideas, and briefs hosts to Morning Edition standards.